 We have many fantastic and fulfilling employment opportunities at CLO.
 The bulk of our workforce is made up of Person Centred Support Workers – the frontline workers who provide the highest quality of support and services to our participants.
 Person centred support work is about empowering the people we support to achieve their goals and dreams.
-This work is focused on the client, what they want and how we can best support them to live the life they choose.
+This work is focused on the participant, what they want and how we can best support them to live the life they choose.

 Our vision is all people experience great opportunities and a great life.

 Our mission is supporting your dreams, choices and individuality.

 In practice, we place a great value on: